 The federal Parent PLUS Loan is a low interest rate loan for parents that can be used to help pay for the college education of a dependent undergraduate child.
 Graduate students may apply for a federal Graduate PLUS Loan for themselves.

 The maximum amount you can borrow is the student’s cost of attendance minus other aid received by the student.
 This is a credit-based loan; therefore you must pass a credit check that will be performed by the lender in order to be eligible for this loan.
-There may be loan processing fees taken out by the lender before the funds are sent to the school.
+There may be loan processing fees taken out by the Department of Education before the funds are sent to the school.

 Federal PLUS Loan Information

 IUPUI participates in the federal Direct Loan program for all Federal PLUS Loans.

 Loan processing fees: 4.288% of each disbursement.
 This means that you will repay more than what credits to your university account.
 For example, if you borrow $1,000, $957.12 will apply to your account, and you will repay $1,000 (plus interest).